nivethitha2001/Front-End-Tribute-page-/README.md

 # Front-End-Tribute-page-
 Tribute page was created using HTML,CSS

-   About Rohini Bhajibhakare life stages and struggles she faced then how she get good marks in the IAS exam.
+  * About Rohini Bhajibhakare life stages
+  * struggles she faced then how she got good marks in the IAS exam.
+  * After marriage life